realA10001986/Dash-Gauges/DIY/README.md

 You can mix analog and digital gauges; the firmware provides a type selection for each single gauge.

 Gauge illumination [yellow numbers]:
-- 1, 2: R7, R8: Resistors for backlight LEDs of left and center gauge.
+- Yellow 1, yellow 2: R7, R8: Resistors for backlight LEDs of left and center gauge.
 The supply voltage is 5V (INT) or whatever you connect to "Ext.
 Light Power" (EXT).
 The resistor value depends on LED type and desired brightness.
 Example: 150R for yellow LEDs at 5V (INT).
 A calculator for the resistor value is [here](https://www.digikey.at/en/resources/conversion-calculators/conversion-calculator-led-series-resistor).
-- 3: R11: Resistor for Roentgens backlight on "Roentgens Light" connector [green 2].
+- Yellow 3: R11: Resistor for Roentgens backlight on "Roentgens Light" connector [green 2].
 When incandescent light bulbs are used, just bridge this.
 The supply voltage is 5V (INT) or whatever you connect to "Ext.
 Light Power" (EXT).
-- 4: "Light Power": Solder jumpers for internal or external gauge illumination power: Connect either INT or EXT.
+- Yellow 4: "Light Power": Solder jumpers for internal or external gauge illumination power: Connect either INT or EXT.
 For 5V lighting, close INT.
 To use external power (max.
 12V), close EXT and connect the power supply to "Ext.
 Light Power" [yellow 5].
 If all gauges are lit through LEDs, INT is preferred.
 - 5: "Ext. light power": Power supply for "EXT" setting.
 - LED1, LED2: Backlight LEDs for left and center gauge.
 These are soldered to the back of the Control Board so they directly reach into the gauge's enclosure.